indykiss/DataStructures-Algos/CS50/CS50x.md

 Arrays traditionally have limited number of slots.
 When you need to add more elements to the array, we need to:
 - Allocate more memory
 - Copy the elements from old memory to new memory spot

+In an array, we need a continous section of space (bits) in the computer's memory.

+Memory wise, Linked Lists are great over using arrays because they can use pointers to the next value in a very different section of memory.
+Especially useful over arrays when there's not enough CONTINUOUS space to make an array.

+Like if our empty space is all over the place in the computer's memory, we can ID where there's enough space for a value and its pointer (the node), then the next chunk where there's space for a value and a pointer, and just keep going.

+Linked Lists let us add dynammically to the list, so we don't need to resize & move original content, like we would in an array.
+But we lose our random access ability/ and use of index to ID the value of node.

+BASICALLY, linked lists lets us grow and shrink things dynammatically BUT arrays let us have random access/ binary search.

+Hash tables: Key-value pair, Collisions, etc. Fast lookups.

+Trees: Binary search tree lets us combine the idea of pointers (left and right) and have O(log n) look up time.

+Tries: Basically trees to use to look up words.
+Top level is A-Z, then each level has an array node of A-Z (second letter), then another pointer to arr node of A-Z (third letter), etc. LOTS of memory, bc of all the arrs, but very quick search time.
+Constant time lookup (O(1))-- the constant being the length of the longest word.

+Queue - FIFO
+Enqueue - add things to the queue
+Dequeue - remove things from the queue

+Stack - LIFO
+Push - add things to stack
+Pop - remove things from stack

+Dictionary:
+Anything that has keys and values
+A hash table is an example of a dictionary